 Take a gorge tour at sunrise or sunset for stunning scenery and if you’re keen to stay in the area, I recommend staying at Nitmiluk Caravan Park.
 A well-maintained campground with plenty of opportunity to interact with the wildlife, especially wallabies.
 Unpowered campsites start from $16 an adult and $9 a child.
 Family rates start from $40 a night.

 Around 30 minutes driving north from Katherine to Litchfield, make time to stop in at the majestic Edith Falls.
 Not only is the scenery here out of this world, there are a series of rock pools and swimming holes to take a dip in.
-There is a cafe onsite to grab yourselves some lunch or a coffee and plenty of grassy space to take a picnic.
-The top pools are a 2 kilometre return trek and well worth it!
+There’s a café onsite to grab yourselves some lunch or a coffee and plenty of grassy space to take a picnic.
+The top pools are a 2km return trek and well worth it!

 Litchfield National Park is home to lush waterfalls, plunge pools and dramatic landscapes.
 Our favourites when visiting were the misty Florence Falls and Buley Rockholes, which are cascading waterfalls with plenty of area to freely jump into the clear waters.
 Be sure to get a view of Wangi Falls too.

 If you’re keen to stay in the area and really soak it all in, Florence Falls Campground is an excellent bush setting and only a short walk to Florence Falls.
-It is a fantastic budget-friendly campground with amenities and campfires permitted.
+It’s a fantastic budget-friendly campground with amenities and campfires permitted.

 Fees for this campground start from $6.60 an adult and $15.40 for a family.

 If you must get back to Darwin, the 150km trip will have you back there in no time, appreciating the absolutely incredible and sheer size of the Top End and all its beauty.
 Tell ya mates, because the Natures Way trip is one heck of an adventure.